“Europe can easily be abandoned by someone who has not been to it”

 Photo: Safron Golikov, Kommersant

 – This kind of anti-Russian sanctions worries both many Russians who are used to traveling and entrepreneurs who have long ceased to smile at Zhvanetsky’s phrase “I have to go to Paris on business urgently”.
-As the president of the MCCI, I am concerned about the artificial difficulties that arise for the maintenance and development of business ties.
+As the president of the MCCI, I am concerned regarding the artificial difficulties that arise for the maintenance and development of business ties.

 Boris Vishnevsky, Deputy of the Legislative Assembly of St. Petersburg: